The Diving Board

-The Diving Board is the twenty-ninth studio album by English musician Elton John.
-It is the second of his studio releases since 1979's Victim of Love without any of his regular band members.
-The album was released in the United Kingdom on 16 September 2013 and debuted at No. 3 on the UK album chart, his highest-charting studio album in his home country since 2001's Songs from the West Coast, and at No. 4 on the Billboard 200.
+The Diving Board is the twenty-ninth studio album by British musician Elton John.
+It is the second of his studio releases since 1979's Victim of Love without any of his regular Elton John Band members.
+The album was released in the United Kingdom on 16 September 2013 and debuted at No. 3 on the UK Albums Chart, his highest-charting studio album in his home country since 2001's Songs from the West Coast, and at No. 4 on the Billboard 200.
 It is also his highest-charting solo album in the United States since Blue Moves in 1976.

 The album's premiere single, "Home Again", was released on 24 June 2013, the same day the album became available for pre-order.
 On 28 August 2013, a video for "Mexican Vacation (Kids in the Candlelight)" was released on YouTube.